2017 People's Climate March: Locations across the United States

 Madison, Wisconsin's rally was held on April 22, in conjunction with Earth Day.
 Participants gathered outside the Wisconsin State Capitol and marched to the MG&E power plant.
 In Miami, an event was planned at José Martí Park.
 In Montpelier, Vermont, demonstrators gathered outside the State House.
 Supporting organizations included the Vermont Chapter of the Sierra Club, 350VT, Vermont Public Interest Research Group, Vermont Rights and Democracy, the Vermont Natural Resources Council, and Vermont Interfaith Power, with dozens more endorsing the event.
 Speakers included Reverend Arnold Davis, former State Representative Kesha Ram, Lieutenant Governor David Zuckerman, and performers included the Central Vermont Solidarity Singers, Chris Gruen, Headphone Jack, and Chad Hollister.
 The Oklahoma City event was held at Harkins Bricktown Plaza.
 After a rally with featuring guest speakers, music, and children's activities, marchers made their way the Oklahoma River for a Native American sacred water ceremony at the Devon Boathouse.
 Supporting organizations included the Asia Society of Oklahoma, Black Lives Matter OKC, BOLD Oklahoma, Citizens' Climate Lobby of Norman, Green Connections, Human Community Network, Indivisible Oklahoma, OK Conference of Churches Environmental Committee, Oklahoma Interfaith Power & Light, Oklahoma Progressive Network, Oklahoma Sierra Club, Oklahoma United Methodist Environmental Coalition, Peace House, Sierra Club Cimarron Group, Sierra Club Red Earth Group, SixTwelve, Turtle Rock Farm Retreat Center, and Your Earth, Our Future.

 The Washington, D.C. demonstration was organized by People's Climate Movement, with Paul Getsos serving as national coordinator.
 More than 13,000 people had expressed interest in attending the event on Facebook by early February 2017.

 California

 In California, demonstrations were held in Nevada City, San Diego, Oakland, San Jose and Sonoma.
 The Nevada City event was organized by Sierra Nevada Group/Sierra Club and featured a screening of The Future of Energy: Lateral Power to the People at Seaman's Lodge, followed by a march from Pioneer Park to Broad Street.
-San Diego participants gathered in front of the County Administration Center, along with Waterfront Park and the San Diego Bay.
+San Diego participants gathered in front of the County Administration Center, along with Waterfront Park and San Diego Bay.
 Speakers included David Alvarez, Lorena Gonzalez Fletcher, and Rev. Dr. J. Lee Hill, Jr., who serves as Senior Pastor of the Christian Fellowship Congregational Church (UCC).
 In Sonoma, marchers started at First Congregational Church/Congregation Shir Shalom's Burlingame Hall, or outside Sonoma Valley High School and ended with a rally in the Sonoma Plaza.
 The demonstration was sponsored by Sonoma Climate Coalition.
 There was also a protest in Riverside.